cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

-been sufficiently careful about distinguishing between functions that are part of the [C standard library](https://en.wikipedia.org/wiki/C_standard_library), and functions which are specific to the operating system they happen to be compiling on.
+been sufficiently careful about distinguishing between functions that are part of the [C standard library](https://en.wikipedia.org/wiki/C_standard_library), and functions which are extensions to C provided by their compiler, or are specific to the operating system they happen to be compiling on.

 For example, `fopen` is part of the C standard library; if you run